PilzDE/pilz_robots/pilz_control/test/acceptance_test_speed_monitoring.md

   3. Perform movements via RViz with velocity scales `0.1` and `1.0`.
   4. Switch into AUTO mode.
 Make sure the drives are enabled again by pressing the acknowledge button and execute `rosrun pilz_control acceptance_test_speed_monitoring.py auto`.
   5. Perform movements via RViz with velocity scale `1.0`.
   6. Switch back into T1 mode.
-Make sure the drives are enabled again by pressing the acknowledge button.
-Repeat 2. and 3.
+Make sure the drives are enabled again by pressing the acknowledge button and execute `rosrun pilz_control acceptance_test_speed_monitoring.py`.
+  7. Perform movements via RViz with velocity scales `0.1` and `1.0`.

 ### Expected Results
   1. The robot starts properly and is moveable via Rviz.